- What are cross-border payments?

 Cross-border payment costs and fees

 Cross-border payments often involve more than one visible fee.
-In addition to transfer charges, businesses may incur foreign exchange spreads, intermediary deductions, and receiving bank fees.
+In addition to transfer charges, you may face foreign exchange spreads, intermediary deductions, and receiving bank fees.
 Traditional cross-border transactions can total between 3% and 7% of the payment value once all costs are included.

 Hidden costs frequently appear in exchange rate markups embedded within quoted FX rates.
 For example, a 2% markup on a $100,000 supplier payment results in a $2,000 incremental cost that may not appear as a separate line item.
 Over time, these inefficiencies can materially affect margins and cash flow forecasting.